tnwinc/city-watcher/readme.md

 * Hiding of build names optional
 * Number of days to look back configurable in url
 * Add configuration UI
+* Add tests
+* Refactor data gathering bits to make it clearer